DataIntellectTech/TorQ/docs/dataaccess.md

 ## Implementation with Google BigQuery

-A key goal of the API has been TorQ's integration with Google BigQuery the successful outcome is discussed in the following blog
+As key goal of the API has been TorQ's integration with other SQL databases such as Google BigQuery the successful outcome is discussed in the following blog:

 ```!!!
 ADD A BLOG HERE!!!```